olcf-tutorials/hands_on_containers_on_frontier/README.md

 your application.
 Only you know what runtime files your particular application needs that need to be copied into your final image.

-Let's look at a couple of examples.
+Let's look at an example.

 ```
 cd examples/4_multistagebuild